Katoa, Ka Ora Draft Speed Management Plan for Auckland

 Legislation requires safe speed limits around all schools by 2027

-Auckland Transport (AT) is seeking public feedback on the draft Katoa, Ka Ora: Auckland speed management plan 2024-27.
+Auckland Transport (AT) invited public feedback on the draft Katoa, Ka Ora: Auckland speed management plan 2024-27 between 24 July and 28 August 2023.

 Katoa, Ka Ora (KKO) means everyone alive, healthy, and well.
 As a Road to Zero partner, AT wants Auckland’s roads to be free from deaths and serious injuries.
 Although speed is not the only factor in a crash, it determines whether someone is serious injured or killed.
 No matter whether you drive, walk, cycle or use public transport, everyone deserves to get to where they are going safely.